The gift of jewellery - Top 10 tips for buying jewellery as a present

 Does this person wear jewellery?
 If the answer is no, then anything you buy is unlikely to be worn, no matter how much you like the piece.

 What’s their style?
 If they do wear jewellery, what kind of jewellery do they wear?
 Is it fine, delicate, small pieces or big, statement pieces, or somewhere in between?
 If it’s possible to sneak a look at their jewellery collection this is will give you the best indication of what they are likely to wear.
-People will generally not wear something that doesn’t fit into their style and that they are comfortable wearing.
+People will generally not wear something that doesn’t fit into their style and that they are not comfortable wearing.

 What metals do they wear?
 People generally like to wear gold or silver, but not both.
 Some people do have allergies to certain metals so you have to be careful.
 Generally gold or silver, platinum will not cause allergic reactions but some alloys will (commonly used in costume jewellery).